postmanlabs/labs-docs/v6/postman/collections/fork_merge.md

 You can fork a collection from your dashboard.
 To do this, go to your Postman dashboard and select a collection either from your personal workspace or a team workspace that you're part of.

 In this example, let's consider a collection by name 'ForkMerge' which is present in my personal workspace.
 We'll fork this collection into a team workspace titled 'Merge Conflict'.
-I created both the collection (ForkMerge) and the team workspace (Merge Conflict) for demonstration of this example.
+Both the collection (ForkMerge) and the team workspace (Merge Conflict) were created for demonstration of this example.

 [![fork collection screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Fork_Merge1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Fork_Merge1.png)

 Select the workspace in the dashboard that has your collection and click the 'Collections' tab to view a list of collections.
-Click ellipses (...)adjacent to the collection you want to fork and select Fork, as illustrated in the screen above.
+Click ellipses (...) adjacent to the collection you want to fork and select Fork, as illustrated in the screen above.

 The following screen appears: